Atomistic Origin of Photoluminescence Quenching in Colloidal MoS2 and WS2 Nanoplatelets

+{The transient absorption (TA) spectra, acquired immediately after photoexcitation (t$_0$) [Figure~2(a,b)], reproduce the trends observed in steady-state measurements, including the hypsochromic shift for \MS and \WS NSs/NPLs of 130~meV/40~nm and 20~meV/7~nm, respectively, and spectral broadening.
+To probe the dynamics, all samples were excited at their respective B-exciton energy (details in Figure~S1) under a low excitation density of 4.7~$\mu$J/cm$^2$.
+The resulting carrier dynamics were extracted using global analysis of a sequential bi/tri-exponential model.
+This approach allows us to independently resolve decay times from overlapping signals while accounting for the instrument response function, ensuring accurate characterization of the sub-picosecond dynamics near the resolution limit.~\cite{Frech2025} (further described in the SI).
+As shown in Figure~\ref{fig2}(c), the A exciton bleaches of \MS and \WS NPLs exhibit a significantly faster decay compared to the larger NSs (see Table~\ref{tab1}).}

 A rapid, sub-picosecond trapping process is observed in both \MS and \WS nanostructures.
-However, as shown in Table~\ref{tab1}, this effect is more pronounced in the NPLs, being faster and contributing a larger amount to the overall decay.
+However, as shown in Table~\ref{tab1}, this effect is more pronounced in the NPLs, being faster and contributing more to the overall decay.
 Such a behavior points to a higher density of mid-gap trap states favoring non-radiative decay in NPLs.~\cite{Niebur2023, Frauendorf2024}.
-In monolayer colloidal TMD NSs, electron trapping mechanisms have been linked to sulfur vacancies~\cite{Pippia2023}, while hole trapping was reported for multilayered NSs~\cite{Schiettecatte2019}.
-However, these similar decay mechanisms cannot be directly translated to interpret the results obtained for relatively smaller \MS and \WS NPLs.
-In NPLs, the reduced lateral size leads to a significantly higher density of exposed edge sites compared to NSs.
-Consequently, different mechanisms may emerge, exclusively shaping the exciton decay in these edge-dominated structures.
-While both nanostructures show picosecond bathochromic shifts of absorption (positive signal at lower energies for each exciton bleach in Figure S2) consistent with band gap renormalization~\cite{Pogna2016, Frauendorf2024, Niebur2023}, a distinct, long-lived process [Figure~\ref{fig2}~(c)], likely bright exciton recombination, is observed exclusively in NSs~\cite{Frauendorf2021, Pippia2022-2, Markus2025}.
-Although our temporal measurements suggest the involvement of mid-gap states in NPLs, the decay data alone are insufficient to conclusively assign their structural or chemical origin.
+In monolayer colloidal TMD NSs, electron trapping mechanisms have been linked to sulfur vacancies~\cite{Pippia2023}, whereas hole trapping has been reported for multilayer NSs~\cite{Schiettecatte2019}.
+These similar decay mechanisms cannot be directly translated to interpret the results obtained for smaller \MS and \WS NPLs.

+The reduced lateral dimensions of NPLs lead to a significantly higher density of exposed edge sites compared to NSs, fundamentally altering exciton decay pathways. {While both nanostructures show picosecond bathochromic absorption shifts consistent with band gap renormalization~\cite{Schiettecatte2019,Pippia2023,Pogna2016,Frauendorf2024} (Figure~S2), a distinct, long-lived process assigned to radiative recombination, is observed exclusively in the larger NSs [Figure~\ref{fig2}(c)], where $\mu$-PL has been previously reported~\cite{Frauendorf2021, Pippia2022-2, Markus2025}.
+In contrast, NPL dynamics are dominated by sub-picosecond trapping, which our measurements suggest is mediated by intrinsic mid-gap states.
+This accelerated non-radiative pathway effectively outcompetes radiative recombination, rationalizing the absence of detectable photoluminescence in the NPLs compared to their larger NS counterparts.}